-According to the World Bank Global Findex Database 2014, in some countries, such as Zimbabwe, people have reduced accounts with financial institutions, switching to mobile money accounts, and other than Bangladesh, all of the countries where over 10 per cent of adults have a mobile money account are in Africa.
+Today, all of the countries where over 10% of adults have a mobile money account are in Africa.
 In five of these thirteen countries (Côte d'Ivoire, Somalia, Tanzania, Uganda, and Zimbabwe) more adults reported having a mobile money account than an account at a financial institution.
+25 In 19 Sub-Saharan African countries, there were more mobile money accounts than bank accounts.
+26

-In 19 sub-Sahara African countries, there were more mobile money accounts than bank accounts.
-18 New services are also fast growing in Latin America and the Caribbean.
+New services are also fast growing in Latin America and the Caribbean.
 Europe and Asia are also showing signs of accelerating growth.
 The latest countries to introduce mobile money in 2015 were Albania, Myanmar, Peru and Seychelles.